josias-r/wp-theme-boilerplate/README.md

 - **HMR**: Watch your changes live while developing
 - **Browser support**: With the help of Babel and Browserslist everything will be compiled to support old Browsers
 - **Linters**: [Prettier](https://prettier.io/), [ESLint](https://eslint.org/) and [stylelint](https://stylelint.io/) will help you while developing.
 (Make sure you have the corresponding packages installed for your editor)
-- **Customizable**: All the above features origin from wptb-scripts which allows you to pass custom settings for your environment. [see configuration](#configuration)
+- **Customizable**: All the above features origin from wpds-scripts which allows you to pass custom settings for your environment. [see configuration](#configuration)

 ### Installation